codyowl/postgres-marathon/README.md

 			NOTE : This will create an unique key constrain by a random name which can be seen using \d

+	Things to Note:

+		You can have n number of UNIQUE key in a table but you can have only on PRIMARY KEY

 	CHECK CONSTRAINT :

 		Used to do string based validation for a column.Ex : Allowing only male of female to a column named gender.